readthedocs/readthedocs.org/docs/intro/import-guide.rst

 Check out our :doc:`/builds` page to learn more about how Read the Docs builds your docs, and to troubleshoot any issues that arise.

+Some documentation projects require additional configuration to build such as specifying a certain version of Python or installing additional dependencies.
+You can configure these settings in a ``readthedocs.yml`` file.
+See our :doc:`/yaml-config` docs for more details.

 Read the Docs will host multiple versions of your code.
 You can read more about how to use this well on our :doc:`/versions` page.